LadaOndris/hand-recognition/README.md

 To start the gesture recognition system using gesture database stored in the `gestures` directory:
-`python3 recognize.py live gestures --error-threshold 120 --orientation-threshold 60 --camera SR305`
+`python3 recognize.py live gestures --plot`

 To start the gesture recognition from the evaluation dataset:
-`python3 recognize.py dataset gestures --error-threshold 120 --orientation-threshold 60 --camera SR305`
+`python3 recognize.py dataset gestures --plot`

 The system plots figures similar to the following:
 <p float="left">